Group17ceg4110/Project-3-Beta-Application/README.md

 you'll find that SFCA sees food with scores `[[1.37732399 0.68766689]]`.
 A relatively close decision on a tricky image -- what do you think is it an image of?
 The food the students are eating, or the students eating the food?
 SFCA says the food is the better topic.

 You will note that it takes a long time to recognize an image as the code needs to load the pre-trained model into memory (about 750MB!).
-You will need to figure out how to have he model persist in memory on AWS, such that queries from your application will be much faster.
+You will need to figure out how to have he model persist in memory on AWS, such that queries from your application will be much faster